OmerEfron/friend-lines-server/public/api-reference.md

 ## Notes for AI Agents
 - All UUIDs are in standard UUID v4 format
 - Timestamps are in ISO 8601 format (UTC)
-- Authentication tokens expire after 24 hours
+- Access tokens expire after 15 minutes, refresh tokens after 7 days
+- Refresh tokens are stored in HTTP-only cookies for security
 - Maximum content length for newsflashes is 100 characters
 - Pagination limits are enforced server-side
 - Error responses include descriptive messages